2019 Furnace & Air Conditioner Rebates, and HVAC Upgrade Incentives

 Opt for ENERGY STAR certified products when upgrading!

-Smart Thermostat/NEST Rebate
+Smart Thermostats/NEST Rebate

 Union Gas: Get a $100 credit towards a new smart thermostat.
 This incentive is only available as part of the Union Gas Home Reno Rebate program described above.

 Enbridge: Get a $100 credit on your Enbridge account when you install a qualifying smart thermostat like a NEST Learning Thermostat or a similar product.
 If you already installed your NEST Learning Thermostat, click here to apply for the rebate.

 Replacing your hot water heater with a new energy-efficient hot water heater tank or tankless system is a qualifying upgrade for both Union Gas and Enbridge, as part of their respective home upgrade incentive programs detailed above.
 That being said, sometimes to get money back for a hot water heater, it must be combined with other products or home energy efficiency upgrades.